dscho/xkcd/content/comics/2025-9-17-question-mark.md

 Cueball: Yeah comma, but you said that about italics *Charlie's Angels Colon: Full Throttle* period.
 Paragraph break.

-Cueball: I question your judgment period.
+Cueball: I question your judgement period.

 [Caption below the panel:]